larose1498/Tune-Grabber---Youtube-Music-Downloader/README.md

 ## Local Executable

-- Use the linux app with ffmpeg, ffplay, and ffprobe in the same directory
-#### OR
+- Get all the files for your corresponding os
+- Get all the zip files (ffmpeg, ffplay, and ffprobe) and unzip them
-- Use the windows app with ffmpeg, ffplay, and ffprobe in the same directory
+- Put all the files in the same directory of your choosing

-#### AND
+- Run mainfile to run the program
 - Optionally create a shortcut

+#### If Using Linux
+- Use chmod -x on mainfile

 ## Manual Instructions for Python Environments